sergeballif/sergeballif.github.io/_posts/2016-07-05-g-o-d-vs-steinitz.md

 "I'm sorry," replied Golding contritely.
 "I ignored your conversation in an attempt to give you some privacy.
 I thought I had heard the telephone ring."

 Steinitz paused.
 Was it possible that the telephone had rung?
 Could he have missed such a sound?
-He had been engaging in some subterfuge at the time and could have been distracted.
+Steinitz had been engaging in some subterfuge at the time and could possibly have been distracted.
+Yet a telephone did not speak by itself.
+Steinitz was hesitant to question further.
+Golding couldn't have been the source of the sound as he wasn't in the room when it began.
 Perhaps if he pressed the matter Golding would inquire about why his briefcase had been moved while he was away from the table.

 Golding's eyes had returned to the board where he noted that Steinitz had not yet made his move.
 He looked up and met Steinitz's gaze expectantly as though inviting him back to the board.
 Steinitz sat down heavily upon his chair.